l3if3rik/simple-video-cutter/README.md

 - `{MyComputer}` - shortcut for `Environment.SpecialFolder.MyComputer`
 - `{SameFolder}` - allows to save files in same folder when original video file is located

-### Portable installation
+### Portable installation in read only folder
-It is possible to install SimpleVideoCutter into a non-writable directly.
+It is possible to install *Simple Video Cutter* into a non-writable directly.
 In this case one has to manually install FFmpeg and configure its path in the settings.
 Configuration file by default is saved in `C:\Users\<username>\AppData\Local\SimpleVideoCutter` (which should be writable for end users).
 Alternatively, the following command line options can be used to specify different location of config file:
 * `--configCurrentFolder` - in the same folder where exe file is located
 * `--configLocalApplicationData` - in the `AppData\Local folder` (this is the default)